awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.Partitions.md

 To query only some of the *Dog* items, you can apply a condition to the sort key \(for example, only the *Dog* items where *Name* begins with a letter that is within the range `A` through `K`\)\.

 **Note**
 In a DynamoDB table, there is no upper limit on the number of distinct sort key values per partition key value\.
-If you needed to store many billions of *Dog* items in the *Pets* table, DynamoDB automatically allocates enough storage to handle this requirement\.
+If you needed to store many billions of *Dog* items in the *Pets* table, DynamoDB would allocate enough storage to handle this requirement automatically\.